-Golimumab is given as a subcutaneous injection, which is an injection under the skin.
-It cannot be taken as a tablet because your digestive system would destroy it.
+Golimumab is given as an injection under the skin.
+Golimumab cannot be taken by mouth as a tablet because it would be destroyed by your digestive system.

 Using the pre-loaded pen was very simple, more practical than having infusions.
 I never felt the needle, just a minor pain when the drug was injected.
 It helps to sit comfortably so you’re more relaxed when injecting.

-After this induction treatment, you will inject your golimumab every four weeks.
+You’ll have a first dose of 200mg, followed by 100mg two weeks later.
+These induction doses are higher to give a fast response.
+You’ll then have maintenance dosing every four weeks if you respond well.
 If you weigh less than 80kg you will usually inject 50mg every four weeks.
 If you weigh 80kg or more, you will inject 100mg every four weeks.

-I have Crohn’s Colitis and only weigh 55kg, but I’m having the 100mg dose because of the severity and complexity of my case.
+I only weigh 55kg, but I’m having the 100mg dose because of the severity and complexity of my case.

 Injecting soon becomes second nature.
 Just make sure you take note of the date that you inject and when your next one is due, it can be very easy to forget, especially as it’s in 4 week intervals